Bellevue 2044 - Housing

 I'm afraid I may not be able to stay in Bellevue

-by stevenpest, over 1 year ago
+by stevenpest, about 2 years ago

 I moved to Bellevue from Renton to be closer to work in early 2020.
 I live in a rental apartment in a great location close to work, transit options, greenspace and parks, and not too far from downtown.
 It has been wonderful living here, however with rental prices (housing prices in general) increasing so significantly, I am afraid I may have to move out of Bellevue again, moving further from work.